stigok/blog.stigok.com/_posts/2018-05-03-lvm-in-luks-with-encrypted-boot-partition-and-suspend-to-disk.md

 I am using `keyboard` before `autodetect` to load all keyboard drivers.
 If an external keyboard is connected later on (e.g. by docking) and `keyboard` has been set *after* `autodetect`, it may not have a driver available and will be unusable for entering the luks passphrase.
-Note also the presence of `resume` which is required for suspend-to-disk to work.
+Make special note to the presence of `resume` which is required for suspend-to-disk to work.

 `decryption-keys` is a custom hook we will implement ourselves in order to add files to the root of the initramfs without keeping the files in our root